 Your beard must be washed thoroughly at least once a week.
 Depending on your lifestyle, you may need to wash your beard every two or three days.
 From eating food to air pollution, the hair on your face will grow better when the hair follicles and the environment are clean.
 Do not use regular shampoos or regular shower gels for beards, as these products remove all-natural essential oils from the beard.
 Use a beard wash that is specially designed to clean and repair the beard.
 The main goal is to thoroughly clean to ensure the healthy growth of the beard.

-Set Up a Beard Care Routine
+How To Set Up an Afro Beard Care Routine

 Taking care and maintaining your beard only takes a few minutes a day.
 Determine your skin type and prepare a beard care schedule.
 Regardless of your skin type, you must clean your skin every day and moisten your beard and face.
 If possible, take a facial treatment once a month to keep your skin hydrated and exfoliating and prevent hair ingrown; the typical problem of African American facial hair, usually curls.
 Also make sure your diet is healthy, rich in protein, B vitamins, and other nutrients needed for healthy hair.
 Also, ensure adequate sleep and follow a training program to overcome stress.

-The average growth rate of the beard is 1⁄2 inches per month.
+The average growth rate of the beard is 1?2 inches per month.
 The hair follicle needs to be stimulated, the growth pattern must be formed and it takes time.
-In the beginning, you may notice that the specific area of the beard looks uneven or thicker than other areas.
+In the beginning, you may notice that the specific area of ??the beard looks uneven or thicker than other areas.
 You can even feel the itchy beard, which is completely normal.
 Let it stand and let it grow.
 The thick beautiful beard does not happen at night.
 This is a process: you must understand and trust it.
 Follow the instructions below for the first 6 weeks.

-Trim your Beard Frequently
+Trimming your Afro Beard Frequently

 Don’t neglect the skin underneath your beard

-Just because you can’t see it, doesn’t mean it doesn’t need care.
+Just because you can?t see it, doesn?t mean it doesn?t need care.
 The secret to a great beard is a solid foundation.
 The hair on the face absorbs moisture from the skin, sometimes the hair dries out and causes dandruff on the beard.
 It is important to set up a daily skincare routine when brushing your beard.
 So even if you decide to shave your beard one day, your skin will be soft and healthy.
 To keep your skin healthy, make sure that: